aashley/flapjack-chef-cookbook/README.md

 This cookbook uses the prebuilt packages for Ubuntu 12.04.
 This installs a 140MB debian package you might want to look into an apt cache.

+*Warning* the flapjack packages are not signed so this cookbook enables unauthenticated installation of packages by APT.
+Hassle the flapjack devs to sign their packages.

 #### cookbooks
 - `apt` - for registering the APT repository
 - `logrotate` - for managing the rotation of log files